Dark Winged Being Mysteriously Vanishes in Chicago's West Lakeview Neighborhood, Report Witnesses

 Lon Strickler of Phantoms and Monsters received a report last Friday from a woman and her friend who said they saw a "dark winged being" in Chicago's West Lakeview neighborhood.
 The two women said their encounter took place on Thursday, April 12th, near the intersection of North Greenview Avenue and West Diversey Parkway.

-"On Friday April 20, 2018 I received a telephone call from a woman in Chicago, in reference to a sighting that her and a friend had on Thursday April 12, 2018 at approximately 7:15 PM CT," Strickler said in his blog.
+"On Friday April 20, 2018 I received a telephone call from a woman in Chicago, in reference to a sighting that her and a friend had on Thursday, April 12, 2018 at approximately 7:15 p.m.
+CT," said Strickler.

 “The observation of the winged being was very brief," Strickler noted.
 "But the women stated that it was almost black in color and that the wings were somewhat folded along the body, which was 6-7 ft. in length.
 No other details of the winged being were available."